refinedev/refine/documentation/docs/guides-and-concepts/hooks/auth/useLogout.md

 ---

 `useLogout` calls `logout` method from [`authProvider`](/docs/guides-and-concepts/providers/auth-provider) under the hood.
-It unauthenticates the app if `logout` method from `authProvider` resolves and if it rejects keeps authentication state the same, authenticates the app.
+It unauthenticates the app if `logout` method from `authProvider` resolves and if it rejects keeps authentication state the same.

 It returns the result of react-query's [useMutation](https://react-query.tanstack.com/reference/useMutation).
 Data that is resolved from `logout` will be returned as the `data` in the query result.